ExLibrisGroup/exl-touchnet-connector/README.md

 In addition, you'll need an API key for Alma.
 Instructions for obtaining an API key are available at the [Ex Libris Developer Network](https://developers.exlibrisgroup.com/alma/apis).
 The API key should include read/write permissions for "users".
 The API key is stored in the `ALMA_APIKEY` environment variable.

 ### Deploying to Heroku
 The easiest way to deploy the connector is to use the [Heroku platform](https://heroku.com).
 Heroku has free plans (which could be appropriate depending on the level of usage) or very reasonable "hobby" plans.
-To deploy to Heroku, gather the parameters specified above and then click on teh link below to sign up and deploy the connector.
+To deploy to Heroku, gather the parameters specified above and then click on the link below to sign up and deploy the connector.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)